 A Northern Lights hunt with your Iceland campervan

 If you're planning or road trip to Iceland, staying at a Northern Lights hotel can be a dream come true.
 But let's be honest.
 Travel to Iceland isn't cheap, and this type of accommodation is extremely expensive.
-A viable alternative is to get a 4x4 camper rental in Iceland that allows you to explore and view the Northern Lights from the comfort of your own sleeping bag.
+A viable alternative is to get a motorhome rental in Iceland that allows you to explore and view the Northern Lights from the comfort of your own sleeping bag.
 And who wouldn't want to check a Northern Lights excursion in Iceland off their bucket list?